Abhijan (1984 film)

 Abhijan (অভিযান) is a 1984 Bangladeshi film starring Ilias Kanchan and Anjana Sultana opposite him.
 Mahfuzur Rahman Khan bagged Bangladesh National Film Awards for Best Cinematographer.
-It is directed by Razzak and also stars Razzak, Jashim and Rozina.
+It is directed and produced by Razzak under the banner of Rajlokkhi Production and also stars Razzak, Jashim and Rozina.

 Synopsis

 Raju, Rauf and Ratan are friends who start a new business together.
 They get a contract from Rahman to supply materials for his construction site.
 While traveling by river they rescue Kusum from the river.
 All three find a girl alone in their boat and try to seduce her.
 On the other hand, Rahman's old business enemy Sharif attacks them so that they cannot carry their goods properly.
 They are determined to deal with these and complete their work on time.